 Whether you found out from your research, knew someone who worked at the company, or concluded it from the company’s website, knowing the work culture, core values, and management style go along with yours shouldn’t be underestimated.

 A company that deals with challenges and new ventures summons the best out of you as an employee, and it’s what employers look for.
 You can learn skills from their training programs in weeks or months, but values and mindset take longer to instill.

-You will thrive as a team member there, but you’ll also have more confidence in their decisions and projects than other companies that don’t necessarily uphold the values you believe in.
+You will thrive as a team member there, but you’ll also have more confidence in your decisions and projects than in other companies that don’t necessarily uphold the values you believe in.
 And that’s precisely what you want to highlight in your answer.

 9. Relay That You’re a Loyal Customer of Theirs

 Imagine that after years of being a die-hard Spotify user, enjoying every one of their quirky campaigns and curated lists, you get an interview to work for them.
 Indeed, you’ll have a lot to say about how they work, the company’s products, and how they can improve.

 Having the customer perspective before you work at that company gives you deep insight into the mind of the essential side of any business.
 You know the positive and negative aspects of their customer experience.